JimmyZJX/TypingFormalization/response.md

 > I could not find a direct counterpart of this theorem in the Abella script.

 The `decidable_thm` Theorem is the one that proves the Termination Theorem (4.12), following what is described from L918, and the `decidable` Theorem is its pretty version.
-We will make the theorem names consistent for publish.
+We will make the theorem names consistent in the final version.

 Review B
 ------